scds/intro-spss/lessons/lesson2.md

 {: .no_toc }
 ### Step 5

 You might have received a warning message regarding invalid variable names.
-There are some limitations to variable names.
+It's important to note that there are some limitations to variable names.

 - Variable names can be up to 32 characters long.
 - Variable names can only include alphanumeric characters (letters and numbers), non-punctuation characters (like a dash - or an underscore _), and a period (.).